 Make a list of your family’s favorite dishes.
 Involve other people in the family to help with preparation, especially with the meals they particularly enjoy.

-Record your meal plan ideas (on paper, on your computer or on your smart phone).
+Record your meal plan ideas.
 Using the meal plan, create your shopping list and stick to it.
 Don’t forget to plan for snacks on your meal plan too.

 Use Canada's Food Guide to help you plan balanced meals and eat a variety of foods often, including vegetables and fruits, whole grain foods and protein foods.